-The file name of the file that contains the dataset.
-The extension of the data file must yield the corresponding format.
+The name of the file that contains the dataset.
+The extension of the data file must match the corresponding format.
 See JAFROCwR.

 format

 The format of the data file.
 It can be "JAFROC", "OR-DBM MRMC" or "iMRMC".
 For the "OR-DBM MRMC" format, stacked input format or LABMRMC format is determined by the extension of the data file.
-See JAFROCwR.
+See RJafroc.

 delimiter

 The delimiter to be used in the stacked input format for OR-DBM MRMC ("," is the default option).
 This parameter is not used when reading "JAFROC" or "iMRMC" data file.
-See JAFROCwR.
+See RJafroc.

 Value

-A dataset with the spefific structure.
-See JAFROCwR.
+A dataset with the specific structure matching the paradigm.
+See RJafroc.

 Examples